tenzir/tenzir/web/docs/tenzir-vs-cribl.md

 # Tenzir vs. Cribl

-We get a lot of questions about [Cribl](https://cribl.io) from our users: How do Tenzir pipelines differ?
-What is the equivalent of a Cribl source and a sink?
+We get a lot of questions about [Cribl](https://cribl.io) from our users:

+- How do Tenzir pipelines differ?
+- What is the equivalent of a Cribl source and destination?
-Does Tenzir have routes?
-How does Tenzir break events?
-Does Tenzir have packs?
+- Does Tenzir have routes?
+- How does Tenzir break events?
+- Does Tenzir have packs?

 To answer all these questions and quench the thirst of your inquisitive minds, we put together this side-by-side comparison of Cribl and Tenzir.